Woman dressed as a zombie chases a frightened couple.

 Key Takeaways:

-• A zombie mortgage is a second mortgage loan that a borrower thought was settled but has returned to life.
+• A zombie mortgage is a mortgage loan that a borrower thought was settled or forgiven, only to find out it was not, sometimes years later.

 What Is A Zombie Mortgage?

-A zombie mortgage is a home loan you thought was paid off or forgiven but is still active.
-This can happen when lenders write off a debt, such as a second mortgage, and sell it to debt collectors.
-The borrower stops receiving statements or other communication and assumes the matter is settled.
-Years later, a debt collector that owns the lien contacts you and demands payment.
-Because the debt was presumed dead and has been resurrected, it’s sometimes called a zombie second mortgage.
+A zombie mortgage is a home loan you thought was paid off or forgiven, but is still active with a lien remaining on the property, according to the Consumer Financial Protection Bureau.
+This can happen when lenders write off a debt, such as a second mortgage, and sell it to debt collectors, real estate investors, hedge funds and other buyers.
+When this happens, a borrower may stop receiving statements or communication on their mortgage or refinance loan and assume the debt is settled.

 What’s Your Goal?